FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 At the time of their election to office, the officers other than the Executive Director, President and Immediate Past President must be members of the Board of Trustees as an Active member or US Public Health Service / Military member.

-Section 2: The President shall act as Chairman of all meetings of the Board of Trustees and meetings of the corporate membership whenever such meetings are held.
+Section 2: The President shall act as Chairperson of all meetings of the Board of Trustees and meetings of the corporate membership whenever such meetings are held.
 The President shall direct the activities of the Association and, except as herein otherwise provided, shall have charge of and execute all routine business of the corporation between meetings of the Board of Trustees and shall carry out all instructions of the Board of Trustees.

 Section 3: The President-Elect, the First Vice President, and the Second Vice President shall, in addition to their duties as members of the Board of Trustees, acquaint themselves with the duties of the office of President, and with all functions and workings of the Association, in order to be better able to assume the duties of President.